Encyclopedia … the photonics community’s trusted resource!

 • While some collimators can be used with a fixed alignment, others need to be adjustable, at least concerning the focus, which can be modified through the distance between light source and collimation lens.

 • The beam pointing stability of the generated beam depends on how mechanically stable the setup is.
-Note that tiny thermal drifts, for example, may cause significant changes of beam direction particularly in cases where the focal length of the collimating lens is small.
+Note that tiny thermal drifts, for example, may cause significant changes in beam direction particularly in cases where the focal length of the collimating lens is small.

 • Some devices need to work with very high optical powers, so that one needs to minimize propagation losses and avoid thermal effects.
 For the highest power levels, purely reflective telescopes (i.e., with curved mirrors instead of lenses) must be used.